Why is my boiler leaking water? Common causes

 2. Why is my boiler leaking water?

-While you’re finding out the cause of the leak, to prevent any more water leaking you should take the following steps:
+But before finding out the cause of the leak, to prevent any more water from leaking, you should take the following steps:

 Why is my boiler leaking water?